-- a subject or specialist level 9 qualification on the NZQF -- masters or doctorate; or - equivalent overseas qualifications recognised by the NZQA.
+- a subject or specialist level 9 qualification on the NZQF; or - equivalent overseas qualifications recognised by the NZQA.

 3.1.4 Base Scale - Untrained Teachers

 This scale shall apply to teachers who are employed with a Limited Authority to Teach.